There’s an assumption among certain parts of the gaming community that you need a big budget and a massive team to make something that looks amazing.

 And for those who find themselves somewhat tumescent at the prospect of giant robot sci-fi, you’re well catered for with the game’s substantial supporting material that unlocks as you play, allowing you to delve more deeply into the narrative context of the game’s main events, admire the excellent 2D artwork that punctuates the midpoint of the story and even indulge your desires to your heart’s content in the 3D model viewer.
 Of particular note in this latter aspect is the ability to play with the models by opening and closing their various flappy and flamey bits; it really emphasises how much care and attention Edelweiss has thrown in to every aspect of this whole production.

 Astebreed is an absolutely stunning game that deserves to be considered alongside the all-time greats of the shoot ’em up genre.
 It’s beautifully presented, accessible but challenging, and exudes a wonderful air of professionalism throughout the entire production.
 It’s a game clearly put together by a team that cares deeply about what it has created — from aesthetic, narrative and mechanical perspectives — and is enormously rewarding to engage with, whether you play it once for the story and never pick it up again, or if you keep coming back to it — as I do — to either try and beat your high scores, or simply to enjoy the majestic spectacle of the whole experience once again.

-If you have the choice, go with the more recent PS4 version as the refined control scheme and enhancements to the overall presentation — including some new music in a few places — really polish this wonderful game to a fine sheen.
+If you have the choice, go with the more recent PS4 or Switch versions as the refined control scheme and enhancements to the overall presentation — including some new music in a few places — really polish this wonderful game to a fine sheen.
 But if you don’t have access to a console, the original PC version is no slouch, either — grab it from localiser-publisher Playism, Steam or GOG.com.